SmokeLong General Submissions with Feedback

-Use this form also to receive feedback on a story that has been rejected by SmokeLong, especially if you received a second-tier rejection indicating that the story sparked a discussion among our editors.
+Use this form also to receive actionable feedback on a story that has been rejected by SmokeLong, especially if you received a second-tier rejection indicating that the story sparked a discussion among our editors.
 Please indicate RESUBMISSION in the title.

 To help us give relevant and targeted feedback, please let us know whether the story is fiction, creative non-fiction, or hybrid.
 Please put this information directly in the story document.
-We read submissions blind, so your cover letter is visible to us only after acceptance or rejection.

 Although you should use this form with the understanding that your story will in all likelihood not be accepted by the journal, if we decide to accept your submission (obviating the need for feedback), your fee will be reimbursed.

-In the overwhelming majority of cases, you will receive a response through Submittable marked DECLINED, and the editors' comments will be included in the response.
+In the overwhelming majority of cases, you will receive a response through Submittable marked COMPLETED, and the editors' comments will be included in the response.
 We try to respond with feedback within 14 days, and we would appreciate a brief note letting us know you received our message and feedback.

 Editor, SmokeLong Quarterly